RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

   rightDown <- keyDown rightKeyCode -< inEvents
   returnA -< if leftDown then -playerSpeed else (if rightDown then playerSpeed else 0.0)
 ```

+boundedIntegrate is a coroutine defined in [Coroutine.hs][Coroutine.hs] which integrates the input and clips it to a given range.

 # The Ball state